 Micro markets are one of the fastest growing business models in the unattended retail industry.
-According to CCV, the number of micro markets grew by 39% in Europe between 2018 and 2020, and they are expected to have a compound annual growth rate of 1.3% from 2020-2027.
-NAMA and Vending Times have also reported substantial growth in North America.
+According to Automatic Merchandiser, 87% of micro markets grew in 2021.
+NAMA and Vending Times have also reported substantial growth.

 So, let’s see what all the hype is about.

 Micro markets fall somewhere in between a corner store and a vending machine because they are small shops that are unstaffed.
 Micro markets sell products to customers via a self-checkout kiosk; a unique point of sale that has an easy-to-use customer interface and accepts many forms of cashless payments.
 This unattended retail model allows vendors to sell higher quality and higher priced products than they could in a vending machine, as they are not limited by product size or space within a machine.

 Micro markets cater to all kinds of consumers, offering an excellent customer experience and a convenient way to shop.
 Recent changes in consumer behavior are part of the reason that micro markets have grown in popularity and numbers over the past few years.

 Consumer behavior has changed greatly since the outbreak of the COVID-19 pandemic.
 Consumers are demanding more positive and frictionless shopping experiences.
 Shorter checkout times, varied choice, and overall convenience are some examples of what consumers are looking for the most.

 Micro market operators are paying closer attention to consumers’ needs and demands.
 They know that a micro market provides a convenient experience because it can stay open 24/7, has an easy-to-use interface, can offer a wide variety of products, accepts cashless payments, and many other reasons which we will highlight below.